Annah12/Nexora/README.md

 They deserve better infrastructure.
 Nigeria deserves better infrastructure.

 The side hustle era is about survival.
 The structured business era is about growth.
-Nexora is the system that makes that transition possible — not for one business, but for every business that runs on Nomba.
+Nexora is the system that makes that transition possible for every business that runs on Nomba.

 ---